Mexico school shooting: Student and teacher killed, 6 others wounded after 11-year-old opens fire

-MEXICO CITY -- At least two people were killed at an elementary school in northern Mexico Friday, when an 11-year-old opened fire on his teacher and classmates with two guns, authorities said.
+MEXICO CITY -- A student and teacher were killed at an elementary school in northern Mexico Friday, when the 11-year-old opened fire on his teacher and classmates with two guns, authorities said.

 Coahuila state Gov. Miguel Angel Riquelme said the sixth-grade shooter and his teacher died.